docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 docker network create --driver overlay proxy
 ```

-The *proxy* network will be dedicated to the proxy container and services that should be exposed through it.
+The *proxy* network will be dedicated to the proxy container and services that will be attached to it.

 We'll use [docker-compose-stack.yml](https://github.com/vfarcic/docker-flow-proxy/blob/master/docker-compose-stack.yml) from the [vfarcic/docker-flow-proxy](https://github.com/vfarcic/docker-flow-proxy) repository to create `docker-flow-proxy` and `docker-flow-swarm-listener` services.

-Content of the `docker-compose-stack.yml` file is as follows.
+The content of the `docker-compose-stack.yml` file is as follows.

 ```
 version: "3"